bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-13-the-compassion-practice.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 14</span></h3>
-<p>The ultimate life extends compassion to those whose beliefs, values, or choices you disagree with, understanding that everyone is doing their best with their current level of awareness and circumstances.</p>
+<p>Joa extends compassion to those whose beliefs, values, or choices you disagree with, understanding that everyone is doing their best with their current level of awareness and circumstances.</p>
 </div>

 <div class="verse">